 If you’ve got any juice left in your legs after all those stair repeats, head over the top of the convention center to Embarcadero Marina Park South.
 There, you’ll find an upper-body-centric parcourse with stations for push-ups, dips, and pull-ups.
 Don’t worry — ou can still train leg day (your favorite).
 Nearby benches and picnic tables are perfect for step-ups and box jumps.

-UCSD Park, just east of the school’s North Campus, has a 2.5-mile parcourse-type workout spot called the Fit-Trail.
-It’s got fewer stations than many of the other SD courses, but the eucalyptus trees and windy dirt paths will make you feel like you’re nowhere near the big city.
+UCSD Ecological Park, just east of the school’s North Campus, features a short trail and a parcourse-type workout spot.
+It has fewer stations than many of the other SD courses, but the eucalyptus trees and windy dirt paths will make you feel like you’re nowhere near the big city.
 Warning: Turn the iPod volume to low and keep an eye out—speed-junkie mountain bikers frequent these parts.

 For a more intimate, gymnast-inspired workout, head to the Chula Vista Bayside Park at the south end of the bay.
 The park has a small, very old-school set-up that features pull-up bars, gymnastics rings, and a balance beam.
 But make sure you’ve got that iron cross locked down before showing off your skills to the park’s visitors.